-Dutch oven desserts are one of my favorite dutch oven dishes and are also one of the easiest dishes to cook in your dutch oven.
+Dutch oven desserts are one of my favorite Dutch oven dishes.
+Luckily, they are also one of the easiest dishes to cook in your Dutch oven.
 There are many dutch oven desserts, but here are three Dutch oven desserts that are especially easy.

 Dutch Oven Dessert - Pineapple Upside-Down Cake